davinov/stained-glass/README.md

 - `stroke`: default same as the fill color
 - `strokeWidth`: (default 1.51)
 - `triangles`: generate Delaunay vertices instead of Voronoï (default false)
+- `animated`: animate the color of the shapes by selecting colors using original image's point randomly around the original point (default false)